Louisville Motorcycle Wreck Lawyer

 Similarly, I just finished prosecuting a motorcycle accident injury claim wherein my client’s medical expenses exceeded $1,000,000.
 My injured client, the motorcycle rider was not the owner of the motorcycle that was involved in this wreck.
 Rather, my injured client was riding a motorcycle entrusted to him by a friend for a short errand.
 While I believe the friend may have some liability for the wreck because he negligently entrusted a dangerous machine, his motorcycle, to my client who was not an inexperienced motorcycle rider, my client did not want me to pursue such a claim.
 As a result, the recovery on his personal injury claim was limited to the liability coverage on the at-fault driver that was the Kentucky state minimum, $25,000 per person, and another $25, 000 of underinsured motorist coverage through a grandparent’s policy.

 This is why it is so important for a motorcyclist to be an informed consumer and have the insurance coverage they need from the first moment they get on a motorcycle.
+They also need to be familiar with the Kentucky motorcycle laws so they understand the legal complexities that can arise after a motorcycle accident.
 I blog a lot about seriously injured motorcycle riders because the value of their personal injury claims is so clearly dependent upon the insurance coverage available. https://www.attorneydesmond.com/resource-library/uninsured-motorist-underinsured-motorist-insurance-umuim/

 As a Louisville motorcycle wreck lawyer, I need to assess how and where to recover for my client’s personal injury claim when a motorcycle wreck has happened. https://www.attorneydesmond.com/supreme-court-on-motorcycle-insurance/ .
+As a Kentucky motorcycle accident lawyer, I have handled numerous cases involving motorcyclists.
 Kentucky law does not treat motorcycle passengers, https://www.attorneydesmond.com/passengers-injured-motorcycle/ , and automobile owners the same in regard to their right to recover certain elements of their personal injury claim. https://www.attorneydesmond.com/motorcycle-insurance-car-wrecks/.

 To evaluate a personal injury claim from a motorcycle wreck or any car accident, I have to look at: